 The Easter bank holidays in the UK have arrived: a time of fun, chocolate bunnies and a perfect opportunity to engage with your followers.
 However, even busy social media managers deserve a holiday, so here's our tips to keep your corporate social media accounts up and running while you're out of office.

-However, as we all know there are no holidays or breaks when it comes to social media.
+As we all know there are no holidays or breaks when it comes to social media.
 53% of customers will still be expecting a response within an hour, regardless of the festive season.
 How can you ensure that your customer experience doesn’t take a dive just because you need some well-earned R&R?

 Take a look at our six recommended social media management tips to help ensure that your social media stays on track during the holidays.